Sneak Preview: Cooking Stocking Stuffers lists ten of my favorite kitchen tools (mostly) under $10 for a Christmas stocking.

 5. Aluminum Scoop

 In the past, I used a measuring cup or big spoon to transfer sugar or flour from a canister to a measuring cup.
 No more.
 I keep one of these inexpensive but durable scoops in every canister of flour I own—one less item to wash and always handy.
 Use the edge to level your measuring cup.

 6. Stainless Steel Measuring Spoons

-Everybody has a set of measuring spoons, but multiple sets are quite useful for power cooking.
+Everybody owns measuring spoons, but multiple sets are handy for power cooking.
 Cheap spoons work just fine until they come apart and you lose one or two.
 Then, you can get this sturdy set that is nicer to use and lasts longer for a few pennies more.
 They’re cuter too!